maricinnamon/maricinnamon.github.io/README.md

 #### 📍 Social activities
 - Headgirl of our university group (Autumn 2020 - May 2022).
 - Gratitude paper for active participation in the student movement Campus Ukraine (February 2020).
-- An active participant of Campus Ukraine English Clubs, Speak Out Summer English Camps (2016-2020).
+- An active participant in Campus Ukraine English Clubs and Speak Out Summer English Camps (2016-2020).

 #### 📍 Scholarships
 - Academic scholarship named after M.S.
 Grushevsky for the [second semester of the 2020/2021](https://mon.gov.ua/ua/npa/pro-priznachennya-akademichnoyi-stipendiyi-imeni-m-s-grushevskogo-na-ii-semestr-20202021-navchalnogo-roku) academic year.